 What are returnships anyway?

 Originally, returnships were created because hiring people who were returning to work after multi-year career breaks was considered risky.
 The returnship provides the opportunity to evaluate the relauncher on the basis of an actual work sample instead of a series of interviews and the permanent hiring decision does not have to be made until the internship period is over.
-However, the model has proven successful, as over 80% of returning professionals who complete returnship programs get hired.

 What or who are “relaunchers?”

-Relaunchers are mid-to senior level professionals who have taken a career break of two years or more and want to return to work.
+Relaunchers are mid-to senior level professionals who have taken a career break of one to two years or more and want to return to work.
 Their career breaks can be for childcare or eldercare reasons, pursuing a personal interest, a personal health issue, expat or military spouse experience, taking time off after military service, or “un-retiring.”
 The pool is predominantly female, as the largest subset of the relauncher population is women who take career breaks for childcare reasons.